 “For nearly 20 years, I gave that company my all.
 By the end of the ride, I was drained.
 I got a good offer and I sold.”
 That’s when he became rich, in his forties.

 After that, he worked as an interim manager for a few years.
 He went to distressed companies and tried to turn them around.
 But after a while, he got enough of that too.
 He never started another business again.
-Over the years, he slowly built up a real estate portfolio with about 5 units.
+Over the years, he slowly built up a real estate portfolio that now consists of around 20 units.

 But once he sold his business and acquired some more money, he bought into a real estate investment partnership, that he’s still in today.
 Except for his boat and art that he loves to collect, he doesn’t live a fancy lifestyle and drives the same station-wagon for years.
 I’ve never asked him how much he’s worth but I know his portfolio and partnership.
 I guess it’s around 3 million dollars.

 Lessons about getting wealthy

 For the past decade, he’s been enjoying his life a lot.
 He’s always been someone who enjoyed life, no matter how hard he worked, but after many years it was enough for him.
 “It’s fine.
 I’ve had my fair share of hard work.”
 Here are my takeaways from John’s story:

 - He realized he couldn’t get rich working for someone else